oVirt/ovirt-site/source/release/4.3.10/index.md

 # oVirt 4.3.10 Release Notes

-The oVirt Project is pleased to announce the availability of the 4.3.10 Third Release Candidate as of May 06, 2020.
+The oVirt Project is pleased to announce the availability of the 4.3.10 Fourth Release Candidate as of May 14, 2020.

 oVirt is a free open-source distributed virtualization solution, designed to manage your entire enterprise infrastructure.